AdobeDocs/experience-manager-cloud-service.en/help/edge/docs/forms/overview.md

 #### WYSIWYG Authoring features

-WYSIWYG Authoring provides a WYSIWYG interface (Adaptive Forms Editor) for building forms and offers all the capabilities of Document-based Authoring, plus a wide range of additional features:
+WYSIWYG Authoring provides WYSIWYG interfaces (Universal Editor and Adaptive Forms Editor) for building forms and offers all the capabilities of Document-based Authoring, plus a wide range of additional features:

 * Advanced rules editor for creating complex logic.
 * Server-side extensibility for custom functionalities.